palewire/refinitiv-data-python-cookbook/docs/src/index.md

 ## What this is

-This collection will show you how to use the [`refinitiv-data`](https://pypi.org/project/refinitiv-data/) Python library to create an application key and retrieve data on markets, companies and macroeconomics.
+This collection of Python snippets will show you how to use the [`refinitiv-data`](https://pypi.org/project/refinitiv-data/) library to retrieve data on markets, companies and macroeconomics.

 ## Who can use it